tatsumoto-ren/tatsumoto-ren.github.io/blog/anki-japanese-support.md

 The audio files provided by default come from Japanese accent dictionaries, so they are pretty accurate.
 Audio sources can be online or offline.
-Online audio sources fetch audio files from the internet, whilst offline audio sources are stored locally.
+Online audio sources fetch audio files from the Internet, whilst offline audio sources are stored locally.
 If you have additional disk space on your computer, it is recommended to download and use offline sources